haowu97/netlify/content/posts/Academic/PaperWriting.en.md

 Abstract

-摘要是引言的摘要

 Keywords

 ### Introduction

-待整理

-引言是全文的摘要
+Abstract is the summary of the introduction, while the introduction is a summary of the full text.

 1. Raise a Question:
-2. why important：
+2. Why important：
     1. Previous literature: debate or something missing
     2. Real world: examples, statistics
-3. Puzzles(weakness of prior)
+3. Puzzles:
+    1. weakness of prior literature
+    2. contribution of my paper
-4. Hypothesis development: story behind is important
+4. Hypothesis development:
+    1. story behind is important
+    2. what to expect, and why?
-5. Data & Sample & Methodology
+5. Data & Sample & Methodology(What I do?)
 6. Main results/findings(paragraph by paragraph)
     1. Baseline
+    2. Identification
-    2. IV/ Causality test
+        1. IV/ Causality test
-    3. Mechanisms
+        2. Mechanisms: accept or reject
-7. (Short summary): if findings are too much, summary something important
+7. (Short summary):
+    1. If findings are too much, summary something important
+    2. If there are not many findings, you can omit this part
-8. (some drawback of the paper):
+8. (Some caveats/weakness/drawback of the paper):
     1. problem that can't be solved easily
-    2. not encouraged
+    2. not encouraged to include this part
-9.

-Literature review: Two or three related fields
+9. Literature review: Two or three related fields
+10. Arrange later section

+Cite previous literature to simplify your thesis narrative.

 ### (Hypothesis development)